Television guidance: Blue Boar and Green Cheese

 In the immediate post-war era, the Royal Navy developed a requirement for a guided bomb for the anti-shipping role.
 This emerged as the "Blue Boar", a randomly assigned rainbow code name.
-The system was designed to glide at an angle of about 40 degrees above the horizon and could be manoeuvred throughout the approach, with the goal of allowing it to be directed onto a target within six seconds of breaking through cloud cover at 10,000 ft.
+The system was designed to glide at an angle of about 40 degrees above the horizon and could be manoeuvred throughout the approach, to allow it to be directed onto a target within six seconds of breaking through cloud cover at 10,000 ft.
 An even larger "Special Blue Boar" developed with a 20000 lb payload, intended to deliver nuclear warheads from the V-bombers at range as much as 25 nmi when dropped from 50,000 ft altitude.

 Ordered in 1951, development using an EMI television camera went smoothly and live testing began in 1953.
 Although successful, the program was cancelled in 1954 as the naval version grew too heavy to be carried by their new strike aircraft, while the V-bombers were slated to receive the much higher performance Blue Steel.

 The anti-shipping role was unfilled and led to a second project, "Green Cheese".
-This was largely identical to Blue Boar with the addition of several solid fuel rockets to allow it to be launched from low altitude and fly to the target without exposing the launch aircraft to fire.
+This was largely identical to Blue Boar with the addition of several solid fuel rockets to allow it to be launched from low altitude and fly to the target without exposing the launch aircraft to fire, while also replacing the television camera with a small radar.
 This too proved too heavy for its intended aircraft, the Fairey Gannet, and was cancelled in 1956.